Azure/azure-functions-signalrservice-extension/samples/bidirectional-chat/README.md

 # Azure function bidirectional chatroom sample

 This is a chatroom sample that demonstrates bidirectional message pushing between Azure SignalR Service and Azure Function in serverless scenario.
-It leverage the "upstream" provided by Azure SignalR Service that features proxying messages from client to upstream endpoints in serverless scenario.
-Azure Functions with signalr trigger binding allow you to write code to receive and push messages in several languages, including JavaScript, Python, C#, etc.
+It leverages the **upstream** provided by Azure SignalR Service that features proxying messages from client to upstream endpoints in serverless scenario.
+Azure Functions with SignalR trigger binding allows you to write code to receive and push messages in several languages, including JavaScript, Python, C#, etc.

 - [Prerequisites](#prerequisites)
 - [Run sample in Azure](#run-sample-in-azure)